Ryler DeHeart

-Ryler DeHeart (born March 1, 1984 in Kauai, Hawaii) is an American former professional tennis player.
-He reached his singles career high ranking of 174 on May 3, 2010.
+Ryler DeHeart (born March 1, 1984) is an American former professional tennis player and current professional pickleball player.
+He reached his tennis singles career high ranking of 174 on May 3, 2010.
 He was coached by Brad Dancer.
 DeHeart resides in Champaign, Illinois.

 Professional career

 His first win on the ATP Tour came as a qualifier at the 2008 US Open where he beat Olivier Rochus in five sets.
 He lost to Rafael Nadal in the next round, 1–6, 2–6, 4–6, despite taking a 3–0 lead in the third set.
 He predominantly played Challenger tournaments.

 On June 7, 2009, he won his first title on the ATP Challenger Tour, with a 6–2, 3–6, 7–5 victory over Carsten Ball in the final of the Yuba City Challenger in California.